Studying for the CPA Exam

 - Planning out your CPA Exam studies with our 3, 6, 9 or 12 month study plan options.
 Remember to be realistic about how many hours it will take for you to pass the CPA Exam.
 The AICPA recommends that candidates spend a minimum of 400 hours to study for the CPA Exam.
 That’s about 16.7 days of consecutive study time—needless to say, it’s a lot.
 Taking your study style into account and having the proper expectations on hours needed to study for and pass the CPA Exam is vital to your success.

 The Roger CPA Review study planners not only fully incorporate the course syllabus but can also be customized to account for your life events – a great way to balance work, CPA Exam studies, and your personal life!

-Download our free CPA Exam Basics eBook!
+Download our free 3 Tips to Pass the CPA Exam Faster

 - Setting goals for yourself.
 If you’re planning on passing the CPA Exam in 3 months, then set small goals (e.g., hourly, daily, weekly) to help you stay on track and keep you motivated to continue to push forward as you meet these goals.

 - Getting into a Routine.
 It can be difficult to get into a routine when working full-time and/or as a parent, but a routine will help you achieve your CPA Exam goals and keep you on track.
 A partial sample morning routine might look something like this:

 7:00 AM - 8:00 AM Wake Up 8:00 AM - 8:30 AM Practice Multiple Choice Questions 8:30 AM - 9:00 AM Breakfast 9:00 AM - 12:00 PM Work